formbricks/formbricks/README.md

 ```

-You can now access the app on [https://localhost:3000](https://localhost:3000)
+You can now access the app on [https://localhost:3000](https://localhost:3000).
+You will be automatically redirected to the login.
+To use your local installation of snoopForms, create a new account.

 ## Contributing